 - Property tax or insurance payments: If your lender had to cover these costs to protect their asset, they’ll pass them on to you.

-You have to use this official payoff number, not the balance you see on your last statement.
+You need to use the official payoff number that you received instead of the amount that appears on your last statement.
 This is the real figure you need to clear to walk away clean.

 Determining Your Home’s Realistic Market Value

 - Comparative Market Analysis (CMA): A local real estate agent can run one of these for you, usually for free.
-They’ll pull data on recent, comparable home sales right in your neighborhood, giving you a very good idea of what today’s buyers are willing to pay.
+The tool collects data from recent home sales in your area to show you current market values.

 - Professional Appraisal: This is the gold standard for valuation, but it’ll cost you a few hundred dollars.
-Given that time is of the essence, a well-done CMA is often more than enough to get the job done.
+The time constraint makes CMA analysis sufficient for producing the necessary outcome.

 Be a realist, not an optimist.
-When the clock is ticking, overpricing is the single biggest mistake you can make.
+The only thing worse than overpricing is when the clock starts ticking.
 Your price needs to reflect the “as-is” condition of your home, because you likely don’t have the time or money for a big renovation.

 Putting the Numbers Together

 Once you have your two key figures—the total payoff amount and your home’s realistic market value—the math is simple.
-This calculation will define your entire strategy.
+The outcome of this calculation will define the direction for your entire strategy.

 [Current Market Value] – [Total Loan Payoff Amount] = Your Equity

 Let’s run through a quick example.
 Say your home could realistically sell for $320,000.
-Your lender’s payoff statement says you owe a total of $280,000 after all the fees and missed payments.
+Your lender’s payoff statement shows you need to pay $280,000 after all additional costs and unpaid amounts.
 In this scenario, you have $40,000 in positive equity.

 Comparing Your Realistic Selling Options